-When a student wishes to withdraw from a class after regular registration, he must withdraw officially by petition approved by his student development faculty member.
-Procedures for official withdrawal shall be available in the Registrar's Office.
+When students wish to withdraw from a class after regular registration, they must withdraw officially by forms submitted to the Admissions Office.
 Procedures for a medical withdrawal are available in the Health Services Office.
 The following guidelines determine grades for an official withdrawal:

-1. Classes dropped prior to the beginning of the fourth week will not become a part of the student's permanent record.

-2. A "W" grade will be assigned to a class dropped after the beginning of the fourth week and prior to the sixteenth academic week.

-3. A grade of "F" will be assigned to a class dropped after the beginning of the sixteenth academic week.
+- 1. Classes dropped prior to the beginning of the fourth week will not become a part of the student's permanent record. - 2.
+A "W" grade will be assigned to a class dropped after the beginning of the fourth week and prior to the sixteenth academic week. - 3.
+A grade of "F" will be assigned to a class dropped after the beginning of the sixteenth academic week.
 If extenuating circumstances exist, students may petition for a "W" grade through the office of the vice president of academic affairs.
-Students not withdrawing officially through the student development center are subject to an "F" grade.
+Students not withdrawing officially through the Admissions Office are subject to an "F" grade.